apelsin21/muggengine/README.md

 Game Engine written in C/C++ primarily meant to be used through Lua.

-Uses SFML(All submodules), Bullet, Assimp, OpenGL, GLEW, FreeType2 and GLM.
+Uses GLFW, ENet, Bullet, Assimp, OpenGL, GLEW, FreeType2 and GLM.